 Estate planning for physicians: The same as a general estate plan, though may have the added component of determining resolution for a private practice or other profession-related business as well as navigating high medical school loans.

 Estate planning law: The branch of law concerning living wills, trusts, powers of attorney, other documents and planning to protect management of property and minimize taxes after death.

 Executor: A legal adult appointed to represent an individual after the time of death, and ensure that the wishes of the deceased and legal obligations for property and possessions are carried out.

-Financial planner: A professional financial adviser who provides a written, comprehension financial plan, along with dispensing financial advice.
+Financial planner: A professional financial adviser who provides a written, comprehensive financial plan, along with dispensing financial advice.

 Guardian ad litem: A court-appointed adult who stands in for a minor child during legal proceedings when the child is deemed unable to represent him or herself.
 This is typically, but not restricted to, the attorney or a family member.